wasmerio/wasmer-java/README.md

 System.out.println(result); // 3

-// Deletes an instance object pointer, but the garbage collector will call this method before an object is removed from the memory. instance.close();
+// Drops an instance object pointer, but the garbage collector
+// will call this method before an object is removed from the memory. instance.close();
 ```